Humio organizes data into Repositories (or Repos). Each repository has its own set of users, dashboards, saved queries, parsers, etc.

 When sending data to humio it will end up in a repository.

 Views lets you search across multiple repositories.
 They also have user management and search filters, making it possible to define which users can see what data.
-This is how fine grained access controls is implemented in Humio
+This is how fine grained access controls are implemented in Humio

 You can read more about views in their doc section.

 All accounts have a special private repository called the sandbox.
 Unlike other repositories you cannot add additional users or change retention.
-You can use the sandbox for testing things out or as the your main repo if your needs are simple.
+You can use the sandbox for testing things out or as your main repo if your needs are simple.

 If you are using a the free version of Humio Cloud the sandbox is your main storage repository and is where you send all your logs and events.
 You can use views to make your data easier to navigate if you have logs from several sources.